aricRach/Packman-Ver-2.0/README.md

 ###### *Start the Game*
 Immediately when you choose the player location, the game start and your player start move to your mouse location on the Screen.

+for example our score for configuration 8 is : 81 points